As at December 31, 2025

 03/

-The PICTON Multi-Strategy Alpha Alternative Fund Class F (“the Fund”) produced a return of 1.88% in Q3 2025, delivering performance in line with expectations, with low realized volatility and steady return contribution through a turbulent quarter.
+The PICTON Multi-Strategy Alpha Alternative Fund Class F (“the Fund”) produced a return of 0.99% in Q4 2025, delivering performance in line with expectations, with low realized volatility and steady return contribution through a turbulent quarter.
+While returns in 2025 reverted to longer-term expectations for the strategy, the comparative returns of the past two calendar years have demonstrated that the Fund is well-within its objectives.

-Long-Short Credit strategy was tied with Market Neutral Equity strategy as another largest contributor in the quarter.
-The event-driven component of the portfolios was a solid contributor during the period, as we saw some idiosyncratic catalysts unfold, leading to positive performance.
-Our allocation to various capital structure opportunities such as limited recourse capital notes (LRCNs), hybrid securities, and synthetic risk transfers (SRTs) collectively performed well during the period and provided stability to the portfolios.
+Allocation to the Long-Short Credit strategy was also a positive contributor in the quarter.
+Persistent and expanding fiscal deficits globally reinforced our caution on longer-duration assets and the potential for further yield curve steepening.
+While credit spreads remained stable amid strong inflows, rising AI-related issuance and expected supply growth in 2026 may warrant a more defensive stance.
+Our allocation to various capital structure opportunities such as limited recourse capital notes (LRCNs), hybrid securities, and synthetic risk transfers (SRTs) collectively performed well during the period and provided stability to the strategy.
 While our shorts and hedges collectively detracted from absolute performance during the period, they achieved their intended role of dampening volatility and lowering market beta.

 (*) Annualized performance.